rharrison10/puppet-lokkit/README.md

 ### lokkit::services

-This will allow access to services `lokkit` knows how to manage on this node. *Notethis allows access for all connections to the ports managed by the service.
+This will allow access to services `lokkit` knows how to manage on this node.

+**Note**: this allows access for all connections to the ports managed by the service.
 If you wish to define more fine grained access to these ports use `lokkit::custom` instead.

 #### Parameters